Vision Statement

 Worship

-Chapel Street 10:00 am A traditional shape where creative worship is explored, in drama, music and congregational response, speaking to us in modern language.
+A traditional shape where creative worship is explored, in drama, music and congregational response, speaking to us in modern language.
 Traditional and contemporary music feature both in congregational singing and on occasion presented by a singing group.
 Communion is celebrated on the first Sunday of each month in the worship service.
-The service is usually has a special theme, sometimes includes the celebration of communion and often includes creative worship planned and led by a wider group of people. |

 Music plays a significant part in the worship at Morialta.
 Traditional and contemporary music feature, both in congregational singing and on occasion presented by a singing group.